Nicole Steinwedell

-Nicole Steinwedell (born April 2, 1981) is an American film and television actress.
+Nicole Steinwedell (born April 2, 1981) is a former American film and television actress turned banking executive.

-She is the daughter of two Marines and the granddaughter of an Army colonel.
+She is the daughter of two Marines and the granddaughter of a U.S. Army colonel.
 She has three sisters and one brother.
 She is best known for playing Bridget "Red Cap" Sullivan in the CBS series The Unit and as Philomena "Philly" Rotchliffer in the A&E series Breakout Kings.

 In 2019, Steinwedell staged a one-woman show that she wrote, "Temple Tantrum", about growing up in a Christian cult.

-Steinwedell was appointed Vice-President and Banker by J.P.Morgan Private Bank in New York in 2024.
+Steinwedell last acted in film and television in 2020.
+In 2024, she was appointed Vice-President and banker by J.P.
+Morgan Private Bank in New York.